Welcome to my revised product test; the 2017 Sole E95 elliptical review (updated and expanded).

 What You Should Know Before You Buy

-The advantages to the Sole E95 are impressive.
+The advantages to the new Sole E95 elliptical are impressive.

 The Verdict – Overall Thoughts

-Based on our research and customer reviews, we can definitely recommend the Sole E95.
+Based on our research and customer reviews, we can only recommend the Sole E95.
+It’s hard to find fault with a treadmill as solid and well designed as this, and we have seen many.

-The treadmill offers great value and will help you reach your fitness and health goals fast.
+This elliptical from Sole Fitness offers good value and will help you reach your fitness and health goals fast.
 It is approved for use as a health club model, making it a safe choice for home usage too (and a tremendous value).
 The company offers a 30-day trial period (full money-back guarantee) so you can test it out for yourself and see how well it works.